-13.03 Use And Cashout.
-Pooled holiday leave may be used in one (1) hour increments in the same manner and with the same restrictions as vacation time, upon approval of the Watch Supervisor.
+13.03 Use and Cash Out.
+Pooled holiday leave may be used once accrued in one (1) hour increments in the same manner and with the same restrictions as vacation time, upon approval of the Watch Supervisor.
 During the year employees may request pay for their unused pooled hours.
 No pooled hours will be carried over from year to year.
-Upon termination of employment, accrued, unused holiday hours shall be cashed out, subject to proration.
-Holiday cash-out (if requested by an Officer) will occur twice (2x) per year, in the last paycheck of June and the last paycheck of December.
-Officers who cash out their Holiday pool hours, then separate from the Department, shall be obligated to repay the value of the prorated Holiday pool hours from the date of separation to the end of the year, which the Port may deduct from the employee's final paycheck.
+Upon termination of employment, accrued, unused holiday hours shall be cashed out.
+Holiday cash out (if requested by an Officer) will occur twice (2x) per year, in the last paycheck of June, for those holiday hours that have already accrued, and the first pay period of January in the subsequent year, for the remaining holiday hours that have already accrued.

-Officers who cash out their Holiday pool hours, who then experience a change of schedule that results in a prorated decrease in their number of Holiday pool hours, shall have the following year's number of Holiday pool hours decreased by an amount equal to the prorated decrease.
+Officers who cash-out their Holiday pool hours, who then experience a change of schedule that results in a prorated decrease in their number of Holiday pool hours, shall have the following year's number of Holiday pool hours decreased by an amount equal to the prorated decrease.